Lawrenceville Commencement Information

 Students can verify their degree application has been submitted by checking the Commencement candidates list posted on the Commencement Candidates page.
 The lists will be updated as degree applications are submitted.
 Students should check that their name is spelled properly; how it appears on the list will be as it appears on your diploma.
 Any changes should be reported to the Registrar's Office at 896-5065.
 If you are not listed and feel you should be, please contact your dean’s office directly.

 Guest Seating and Tickets

 Guest seating is general admission on a first-come, first-served basis.
-Please refer to the arena map.
 Tickets are required for all guest entrance to the arena, including children over the age of two and guests with special needs.
 Accommodations are available at CURE Insurance Arena for guests who require seating due to a disability or special need.
 Backpacks, large bags, strollers, balloons, noise makers and signs are not permitted in the arena.
 No food or drink may be brought in; concession stands will be open.

 Parking and Shuttle Transportation

 Taking the shuttle or carpooling to the arena is encouraged.
 Your cooperation is appreciated to assist with parking availability and traffic.

 A free shuttle will be provided from the Lawrenceville campus to the arena for both ceremonies.
 The shuttle will run continuously from 8:30 a.m. to 6 p.m. for graduates, guests, faculty and staff, departing from the front of the Bart Luedeke Center (BLC).
 Passes are not needed to take the shuttle.
 Parking for the shuttle is available in the lots by the BLC.

 A parking pass is needed to park in arena lots.
 The number of parking passes distributed is based on the number of degree applicants and the available parking spaces under the control of the arena.
 Each graduating student will receive 2 parking passes.
 There is no cost to park in designated parking lots.